truffe13/domoticz-python-melcloud/README.md

 and
   https://github.com/nonolk/domoticz-python-melcloud.git

-The forks is because the connection to Melcloud was not functionning.
-However the version proposed by jf67-07  seeems the most advanced release.
+The forks was because the connection to Melcloud was not functionning.
+However the version proposed by jf67-07  seeems the most advanced release providing :

 - Thermostat (Temperature set point)
 - possibility to select the refresh rate avoiding Melcloud to be overloaded and then crash of domoticz.
+- 7 devices per unit : Mode, Fan, Vane Vertical, Vane Horizontal, temp, temp set point, info

+Version 0.9 adds one energy counter per unit (experimental)

 TestCode has been modified adding required parameters.

 ## Installation
 1. Clone repository into your domoticz plugins folder